AlexDeFoc/AC_LIB/README.md

 This structure provides safety and ease of use.
 Avoiding any unexpected or undefined behaviour expected from manual use of string literals.

+## Important feature!
+Each module contains a destructor function.
+This function destroys each undestroyed object created.
+So you don't have to free or destroy manually each object.
+You can but you aren't obligated!

 # AC_STRING functions
 * Create